Impact of Charge Transfer Inefficiency on transit light-curves: A correction strategy for PLATO

 where \(b_{k}^{\mathrm{slowest}}\) refers to the decay rate associated with the slowest trap species computed in Step 1 (Sect.~\ref{subsec:trap_release_time}).
 We obtained \(CL \simeq 180\) pixels from the value obtained for \(b_{k}^{\mathrm{slowest}}\) (Table~\ref{table:table_3}).
 Traps located at distances significantly greater than the characteristic length \(CL\) from the top of the CCD do not contribute to the deferred charge observed in the overscan region.
 Therefore, it is sufficient to restrict the computation to a vertical distance of approximately three times this length.
 In this work, we defined the effective characteristic length as \(\mathrm{CL}_{\mathrm{eff}} = 3 \times \mathrm{CL}\).

 For the CCD image part spanning the sum of \(\mathrm{CL}_{\mathrm{eff}}\) and the overscan region, the \citet{Massey_2014} correction is first applied to estimate the pixel intensities in the absence of CTI.
-This correction is used solely to initialize the estimation of the polynomial coefficients used to model the cumulative trap density, \(\mathrm{cnt}_{k}\), as part of the calibration process.
-The procedure uses the \texttt{run\_cdm\_cumul\_radia\_poly} routine (see a Python implementation in Appendix~A), which requires the current estimates of the polynomial coefficients \(a_{p,k}\) for the working region, along with all the other constant CTI parameters.
+This correction is used solely to initialise the estimation of the polynomial coefficients used to model the cumulative trap density, \(\mathrm{cnt}_{k}\), as part of the calibration process.
+The procedure uses the \texttt{run\_cdm\_cumul\_radia\_poly} routine (see the Python implementation in \href{https://github.com/mishrashaunak/plato-cti-correction}{plato-cti-correction}), which requires the current estimates of the polynomial coefficients (\(a_{p,k}\)) for the working region, along with all the other constant CTI parameters.